ventsislavVidulov/playwright-tests-for-slot-machine/README.md

 ## Playwright slot machine test project
 ### A playwright test suite for testing a slot machine game.
-The slot machine doesn't have much functionality (wining combinations, player's credit meter), and the tests are preaty basic
+The slot machine doesn't have much functionality (winning combinations, player's credit meter), and the tests are pretty basic
 ### installation and use:
 - clone the repo
 - open terminal and type "npm i" and then "npx playwright test"